kirwa-KO/Thala/README.md

 7-> and "thala"

-thank you for your clone
+Thank you for your clone